Pacific Southwest, Region 9: Superfund

 In 2006, EPA performed emergency response actions to: mitigate dust from blowing off the site, remove PCB containing transformers, and repair and upgrade leaking Arimetco fluid collection ponds.
 In late 2006, ARC proposed to conduct a removal of radiological contamination from the Process Area in order to remove access restrictions for site workers in a 30 square ft. area of the 230-acre Process Area.
 To avoid repeated mobilizations, and ensure a more thorough investigation of the radiological conditions at the site prior to removal actions, EPA requested the scope of the removal action be based on a complete assessment of the area.
 ARC declined; therefore, EPA conducted a radiological removal assessment in the Process Area during the summer of 2007, and completed a report of the survey in August 2008.
 EPA completed an agreement with ARC in April 2009 for ARC to conduct additional characterization and removal of the radiological materials in the Process Area that pose a threat to on-site workers; ARC removed over 6,000 tons of soil contaminated with radiological materials in late 2010.

 In the summer of 2007, EPA conducted assessments of the Arimetco heap leach fluids management system ponds to determine the scope of additional removals that may be needed, and an investigation of the Arimetco Heap Leach Pads.
-In the fall of 2007, EPA conducted a permanent removal of another leaking Arimetco pond and recommends additional removals as funding becomes available.
+In the fall of 2007, EPA conducted a permanent removal of another leaking Arimetco pond.
 EPA conducted additional removals of inactive leach ponds, and repairs of active ponds in September and October 2008.
 This included removal of soil contaminated with kerosene at the Arimetco processing facilities and bioremediation treatment of the soil.

 EPA and ARC signed an agreement in April 2009 requiring an update to the Pumpback Well System and Evaporation Ponds O&M Manual, and the completion of the following interim removal projects: evaporation ponds capping, removal of radiological materials in the process areas, removal of transite/asbestos pipe, and abatement of electrical hazards.
 EPA approved work plans for the removal of radiological materials in the process areas, removal of transite/asbestos containing pipe, and abatement of electrical hazards.
 All three removal actions were completed in 2010.
 In addition, EPA approved a work plan for capping of the thumb pond and a small area of the Process Area (referred to as Sub-Area A); ARC completed the capping project in 2010.
-ARC initiated dust suppression activities in 2011 by applying a dust suppressant to a portion of the Process Area and will complete the application of the dust suppressant to the lined and unlined evaporation ponds by late 2011.
+ARC initiated dust suppression activities in 2011 by applying a dust suppressant to a portion of the Process Area.
 (See Fugitive Dust under the Threats and Contaminants section above.)

-Under the 2007 EPA Order, ARC has submitted the following documents to EPA: Draft Site-Wide Quality Assurance Project Plan (covering the general sampling and analytical procedures to be used during the investigations), a Draft Site-Wide Health and Safety Plan (addressing the health and safety procedures for on-site workers), a Draft Site-Wide Data Management Plan, a Draft Site-Wide Conceptual Site Model, a Draft Site-Wide Groundwater Work Plan (OU-1), a Draft Process Areas Work Plan (OU-3) and a Draft Pit Lake(OU-2) Work Plan.
-The Site-Wide Quality Assurance Project Plan, Health and Safety Plan, and Data Management Plan have been finalized.
-The other plans are currently undergoing review by EPA or have been put on hold until further information is known about the site.
-The plans will be revised as needed until final versions are approved.
+Under the 2007 EPA Order, ARC submitted the following documents to EPA: Draft Site-Wide Quality Assurance Project Plan (covering the general sampling and analytical procedures to be used during the investigations), a Draft Site-Wide Health and Safety Plan (addressing the health and safety procedures for on-site workers), a Draft Site-Wide Data Management Plan, a Draft Site-Wide Conceptual Site Model, a Draft Site-Wide Groundwater Work Plan (OU-1), a Draft Process Areas Work Plan (OU-3) and a Draft Pit Lake(OU-2) Work Plan.
+The Site-Wide Quality Assurance Project Plan, Health and Safety Plan, and Data Management Plan were finalized.

-ARC completed the installation of 14 additional groundwater monitoring wells in 2008 and completed the installation of 94 additional groundwater monitoring wells north of the site in 2011.
-ARC submitted a work plan to install additional monitoring wells on site; this work plan is in review.
-Our current information shows that exists shallow groundwater contamination from the mine near the northern boundary of the mine.
+ARC has installed a total of 353 groundwater monitoring wells as of August 2016.
+Our current information shows that shallow groundwater contamination from the mine has crossed the northern boundary of the mine.
 Groundwater investigations are ongoing as EPA receives more information from the expanded groundwater monitoring well network.
-EPA and ARC have discussed a groundwater background investigation to determine what levels of contaminants can be considered naturally occurring.
+EPA and ARC have undertaken a groundwater background investigation to determine what levels of contaminants can be considered naturally occurring.
 This background investigation will help us to further differentiate mine-related contamination from naturally occurring contamination.

 In 2005, ARC completed initial soil and groundwater sampling in the Process Areas, and installed new monitoring wells at 15 locations.
 Furthermore, ARC completed an initial radiation survey focusing on on-site worker exposure limited to work areas in 2004 and 2005.
 EPA conducted an additional radiation survey of the process areas in the summer of 2007.
 (See Initial Actions section above).